oat-sa/devkit-lti1p3/doc/cli.md

 ## Commands

-You can find below the available commands offered by the development kit application.
+You can find below the available commands offered by the development kit.

 ### Message launch generation command